-Services Australia can be notified online, or you can call, write to or visit a centre in person, the details of which can be found here.
+Services Australia can be notified online, or you can call, write to or visit a centre in person, the details of which can be found on the Services Australia website.

 Remember to also update your details in your myGov account, particularly if your situation is changing because you’re moving house as Services Australia may need to send you letters.

 Do you care for someone with disability?
 Tell us your story in the comments below.